 Backup strategy and implementation in business is a more complex issue than you might think, and not every system administrator and/or IT manager gets it right all the time.
 What do you do if you're a home or small business user, with no professional system administrator to explain/set you up with RAID , hot sites, replication, and all the other esoteric paraphernalia of disaster recovery?
 My friend and colleague Aryeh Goretsky's paper Options for backing up your computer won't turn you into a business continuity specialist.
 However, if you've never been quite sure of what you need to do in case a fire, burglary, hard disk failure or other disaster threatens the electronic data that so many of us are dependent on nowadays, you'll understand the issues much better after reading it, without overdosing on jargon.

-Here's the Table of Contents, just to give you an idea of the ground it covers in a not-too-demanding eleven pages:
+Here's the Table of Contents, just to give you an idea of the ground it covers in a not-too-demanding eleven pages.
+The paper itself is available below.

 I'll be recommending it to friends and family members.
 And possibly a few former colleagues. ;-) In fact, that paper has been posted to ESET's "Staying Secure Online" page, which links to other material that may well be of interest to many people.